cds-snc/covid-alert-server/README.md

 server.
 This submission timestamp is rounded to the nearest hour for privacy preservation (to prevent correlation of multiple keys to the same user).

-The hour of submission is used to group keys into buckets, in order to prevent clients (the soon-to-be-released _COVID Alert_ mobile app) from having to download a given set of key data multiple times in order to repeatedly check for exposure.
+The hour of submission is used to group keys into buckets, in order to prevent clients ([COVID Alert mobile app](https://github.com/cds-snc/covid-alert-app)) from having to download a given set of key data multiple times in order to repeatedly check for exposure.

 The published diagnosis keys are fetched—with some best-effort authentication—from a Content